-(ii) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;
+(II) performing quality control procedures on instruments used to determine the activity of dosages and performing checks for proper operation of survey meters;

-(iii) calculating, measuring, and safely preparing patient or human research subject dosages;
+(III) calculating, measuring, and safely preparing patient or human research subject dosages;

-(iv) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;
+(IV) using administrative controls to prevent a medical event involving the use of unsealed radioactive material;

-(v) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and
+(V) using procedures to contain spilled radioactive material safely and using proper decontamination procedures; and

-(vi) administering dosages of radioactive drugs to patients or human research subjects that includes at least three cases involving the oral administration of greater than 33 mCi (1.22 GBq) of sodium iodide I-131; and
+(VI) administering dosages of radioactive drugs to patients or human research subjects that includes at least three cases involving the oral administration of greater than 33 mCi (1.22 GBq) of sodium iodide I-131; and

-(C) written attestation that the individual has satisfactorily completed the requirements of subparagraphs (A) and (B) of this paragraph, and has achieved a level of competency sufficient to function independently as an authorized user for the medical uses authorized in accordance with subsection (kk) of this section.
-The written attestation shall be signed by
+(B) has obtained written attestation that the individual has satisfactorily completed the requirements of paragraph (3)(A) of this subsection , and is able to independently fulfill the radiation safety-related duties as an authorized user for oral administration of greater than 33 mCi (1.22 GBq) of sodium iodide I–131 for medical uses authorized under subsection (kk) of this section.
+The attestation must be obtained from either:

-a preceptor authorized user who meets the requirements in subsection (l) of this section, this subsection or subsection (nn) of this section or equivalent NRC or agreement state requirements .
-The preceptor authorized user, who meets the requirements in subsection (nn)(2) of this section, shall also have experience in administering dosages as specified in subsection (nn)(2)(B)(vi)(II) of this section .
+(i)a preceptor authorized user who meets the requirements in subsections (l) or (nn)of this section, this subsection, or equivalent NRC or agreement state requirements, and has experience in administering dosages as specified in subsection (nn)(2)(A)(ii)(VI)(-b-) of this section; or

+(ii) a residency program director who affirms in writing that the attestation represents the consensus of the residency program faculty where at least one faculty member is an authorized user who meets the requirements in subsections (l), (nn), or (pp) of this section, or equivalent NRC, or agreement state requirements, has experience in administering dosages as specified in subsection (nn)(2)(A)(ii)(VI)(-b-) of this section, and concurs with the attestation provided by the residency program director.
+The residency training program must be approved by the Residency Review Committee of the Accreditation Council for Graduate Medical Education or the Royal College of Physicians and Surgeons of Canada or the Council on Postdoctoral Training of the American Osteopathic Association and must include training and experience specified in this paragraph.

 (qq) Training for the parenteral administration of unsealed radioactive material requiring a written directive.

-Except as provided in subsection (l) of this section, the licensee shall require an authorized user for the parenteral administration requiring a written directive to be a physician who:
+(1)Except as provided in subsection (l) of this section, the licensee shall require an authorized user for the parenteral administration of unsealed radioactive materials requiring a written directive to be a physician who:

-(1) is an authorized user in accordance with subsection (nn) of this section for uses listed in subsection (nn)(2)(B)(vi)(III) or (IV) of this section or equivalent NRC or agreement state requirements; or
+(A) is an authorized user in accordance with subsection (nn) of this section for uses listed in subsection (nn)(2)(A)(ii)(VI)(-c-) of this section or equivalent NRC or agreement state requirements; or

-(2) is an authorized user under subsections (zz) or (ttt) of this section or equivalent NRC or agreement state requirements and who meets the requirements of paragraph (4) of this subsection; or
+(B) is an authorized user under subsections (zz) or (ttt) of this section or equivalent NRC or agreement state requirements and who meets the requirements of paragraph (2) of this subsection; or

-(3) is certified by a medical specialty board whose certification process has been recognized by the agency, the NRC, or an agreement state in accordance with subsections (zz) or (ttt) of this section, and who meets the requirements of paragraph (4) of this subsection.(The names of board certifications which have been recognized by the agency, the NRC, or an agreement state appear on the NRC's web page at https://www.nrc.gov/materials/miau/med-use-toolkit/spec-board-cert.html); and
+(C) is certified by a medical specialty board whose certification process has been recognized by the department , the NRC, or an agreement state in accordance with subsections (zz) or (ttt) of this section, and who meets the requirements of paragraph (2) of this subsection.

+(2) The physician must also meet the following requirements:

-(4) has successfully completed training and experience including 80 hours of classroom and laboratory training applicable to parenteral administrations requiring a written directive, of any beta emitting radionuclide or any photon-emitting radionuclide with a photon energy less than 150 keV, and/or parenteral administration of any other radionuclide for which a written directive is required.
+(A) has successfully completed 80 hours of classroom and laboratory training applicable to parenteral administrations listed in subsection (nn)(2)(A)(ii)(VI)(-c-) of this section.

-The training and experience shall include the following .
+(B) has the training and experience that shall include the following:

-(A) classroom and laboratory training shall include the following:

-(i) radiation physics and instrumentation;
+(i) classroom and laboratory training shall include the following: (I) radiation physics and instrumentation;

-(ii) radiation protection;
+(II) radiation protection;

-(iii) mathematics pertaining to the use and measurement of radioactivity;
+(III) mathematics pertaining to the use and measurement of radioactivity;

-(iv) chemistry of radioactive material for medical use; and
+(IV) chemistry of radioactive material for medical use; and

-(v) radiation biology; and
+(V) radiation biology; and